 Take 1 cup of cornmeal or upfu and add it to a pot.
 Add 1 cup of COLD water to wet this and create a paste.

 Add boiling water and put the pot on a stove on high heat.
 The amount of water required will really depend on the type and quality of cornmeal, however, for brands such as Indian Head, adding 3 to 4 cups is a good measure.
 Extra liquid can be added or cooked off as needed to achieve your ideal consistency.

 Care should be taken at this stage and we highly recommend covering the pot with a lid as the mixture tends to bubble and pop, which could easily cause burns if contact is made with your skin.

 Dish out the cooked porridge into a bowl and mix in 1 to 2 tablespoons of peanut butter until well incorporated.

 Add sugar to taste and enjoy with or without milk, and other toppings.
-I love mine topped with fruit.
+We love ours topped with fruit.